cuba/PiuPiu/README.md

     // do something with data.
     print(data)
 }).error({ error in
-    // Triggered when decoding fails.
+    // Triggered when the data object is not there.
 }).send()
 ```